jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-1b-causes.md

 ---
 title: "What Causes the Increase in Productivity?"
-heading: "Chapter 1b of Book 1 of the Wealth of Nations Simplified"
+heading: "Chapter 1b of Book 1"
 date: 2020-01-29
 image: "/covers/wn.jpg"
 description: "Division of Labor raises productivity by increasing skill, time savings, and by the invention of technology"
-linkb: /research/smith/wealth-of-nations/book-1/chapter-1b
-linkbtext: "Chapter 1"
-linkf: /research/smith/wealth-of-nations/book-1/chapter-1c-productivity
-linkftext: "Chapter 1c"
 icon: "/icons/smith.png"
 ---